kimduong322/kimduong322/README.md

-_**If you like what you do, and you're lucky enough to be good at it, do it for that reason.**_
+_**If you don't give up, you still have a chance.
+And when you are small, you have to be very focused and rely on your brain, not your strength.**_

-Phil Grimshaw
+Jack Ma